Peter McNeeley

-Peter McNeeley (born October 6, 1968) is an American former heavyweight boxer, best known for his 1995 fight with Mike Tyson, before which McNeeley had said he would wrap Tyson in a "cocoon of horror."
-McNeeley fought aggressively but was knocked down twice within the first two minutes.
-McNeeley was disqualified after his manager Vinnie Vecchione stepped into the ring to stop his fighter from taking any more punishment after the second knockdown.
-TV Guide included the fight in their list of the 50 Great TV Sports Moments of All Time in 1998.
+Peter McNeeley (born 6 October 1968) is an American former heavyweight boxer best known for his green shorts and 1995 fight with Mike Tyson.

 Early life

-Peter Smith McNeeley was born on 6 October 1968 in Medfield, Massachusetts, U.S.; the child of Nancy McNeeley, (née Gray) (1944–2018) and Tom McNeeley (1937–2011).
+John Peter Smith McNeeley was born on 6 October 1968 in Medfield, Massachusetts, U.S.; the child of Nancy McNeeley, (née Gray) (1944–2018) and Tom McNeeley (1937–2011).
 His father was a former heavyweight contender who challenged Floyd Patterson for the world heavyweight championship, and later served eight years as the boxing commissioner of the Massachusetts State Boxing Commission.
-His mother, Nancy, was a former Miss America contestant from New Hampshire.
-His youngest brother was referred to as “Snubby.”
 McNeeley's grandfather, Thomas McNeeley Sr. was a New England boxing champion and fought on the 1928 Olympic boxing team.

 Amateur boxing career

 McNeeley had 21 amateur fights, finishing his amateur career with the record 15–6.
 Albeit a brief amateur career, he successfully represented the United States, wherein he defeated Wayne Bernard, the world Maritime heavyweight champion; and the first round knockout of No. 1 ranked US amateur James Johnson.
 He won the New England Golden Gloves in Lowell, Massachusetts in 1989 and the New England Diamond Belt Tournament later that year.